hochunlin/mesti_jl_internal/README.md

 For example, typing <code>? mesti2s</code> in Julia brings up the documentation for <code>mesti2s()</code>.

-## Acknowledgement
+## Acknowledgment

-We thank [William Sweeney](https://github.com/wrs28) for granting us permission to temporarily integrate his MUMPS-julia interface, [MUMPS3.jl](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update), into our package.
+We thank [William Sweeney](https://github.com/wrs28) for granting us permission to integrate his MUMPS-julia interface, [MUMPS3.jl](https://github.com/wrs28/MUMPS3.jl/tree/5.3.3-update), into thia package.
 The files bearing the mumps3 prefix in the [src](./src) directory have been adopted from the MUMPS3.jl.

 ## Reference & Credit